CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/020-ama-second-step.md

 1. Your Azure subscription can sustain the required quota.
 1. You have registered the required resource providers.
 1. Your firewall is ready and configured to support the installation of CluedIn.
-1. You have planned in your network architecture.
+1. You have planned your network architecture.
 1. Your security team are comfortable with CluedIn having co-ownership of the deployed resources.

 ## Next steps